 Indica or Sativa?

 A sativa high is often characterized as uplifting and energetic.
 The effects of sativa strains may be described as heady, even hallucinatory.
-Sativa strains are said to incite an optimistic perspective and sense of wellness, as well as the potential for pain relief.
+Sativa strains are said to incite an optimistic perspective and sense of wellness.

-Indica strains are primarily used for relaxation, stress relief, and to achieve calm.
-The indica can be effective aides for overall body pain relief and are often used in the treatment of insomnia.
-Indica strains with elevated THC content are potent sedatives, thought to cause an “in-da-couch” body high effect.
+Indica strains are more likely to be used for relaxation, stress relief, and to achieve calm.
+Indica "strains" are seen as aides for overall body pain relief and are often used in the treatment of insomnia, and indicas with elevated THC content are thought to be potent sedatives, causing an “in-da-couch” body high effect.

-Despite these generalizations, a specific user might experience opposite effects to those expected.
+Despite these generalizations, you may experience opposite effects to those expected.
 A sativa can make you sleepy and an indica can make you feel energized and uplifted.
 Take for example the (subjective) effects of two sativa strains below:

 Beyond Indica vs. Sativa